-The adjoining site (to the east side) has planning consent for 4 dwellings.
+The adjoining site (shown hatched) has planning consent for 4 dwellings.

 Possible contamination from hydrocarbons associated with this use

 Impact on garage / shop viability - particularly access / parking / disturbance

 © Crown copyright and database right.
 All rights reserved (100050993) 2015

 Loss of employment provision (although the site is not a defined employment site or noted in the 2007 Employment Land Review carried out by North Dorset District Council)